bbuchanan208/bbuchanan208.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Github, Github University, 2012
-* M.S. in Jekyll, Github University, 2014
+* B.S. in Exercise Science, University of Connecticut, 2014
-* Ph.D in Version Control Theory, Github University, 2018 (expected)
+* B.S. in Computer Science, University of Connecticut, 2020

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+* Spring 2015 - Spring 2017: Airman, United States Navy
+  * Assisted in the upkeep of lifesaving equipment on the flight desk of the USS Wasp
+  * Responded to 25+ emergencies on the flight deck
+  * Awarded a letter of Commendation, AB of the Month and Honorably discharged from service

 * Fall 2015: Research Assistant
   * Github University